Leonardo-Luz/tetris.nvim/README.md

 # tetris.nvim (WIP)

-*A Neovim plugin that provides a playable Tetris game.*
+*A Neovim Plugin that provides a playable text-based Tetris game.*

 **Features:**